Mega Man Level Project - Clockwork Canyon

 Throughout my level, there are several instances of the barrel enemy.
 Not once did any of the five players enjoy their encounter with them.
 Almost all of them will be removed from the next iteration of the map.
 The removal of this barrel enemy in the next room will greatly improve the gameplay experience here.

 After a brief flying platform section, the player encounters a fork in the road, allowing them to choose one of two paths, both leading to the final room.
 Going up would lead them through a densely packed saloon of unsavory individuals while the rightward route takes them on a quick trip through a hectic logistics annex.
 Three out of five players were aware of the choice and those unaware all chose the right path- likely a result of previous platformer conditioning.
 Next time, I'd like to find a better way to convey the choice.
-As for the paths, both are way too tough and killed the players several times over.
-I'm removing a good chunk of the enemies for the next iteration.

 Comments